• Jun 04, 2025

 The schedule and ritual of Jagannath Puri Rath Yatra 2025

 The Rath Yatra is celebrated over several days and is accompanied by several vital rituals, each marked by a unique day.
 The Jagannath Puri Rath Yatra 2025 will occur on June 27, 2025.
-Thus, to further gather information about the scheduled rituals of Jagannath Puri Rath Yatra 2025, focus on the information mentioned below and get further updated accordingly.
+Thus, to gather more information about the scheduled rituals for the Jagannath Puri Rath Yatra 2025, focus on the details below and stay updated.

 • Akshaya Tritiya – 30 April 2025